 So, it’s time for your kitchen renovation to take place.
 You’ve done the designs, you’ve got your plans in place, now it’s ready to get building.
 Here’s how the process of renovating a kitchen happens:

-- All worktops and base units to be removed and discarded
+- All wall units, worktops and base unites are to be removed and discarded

 - Complete any initial electrical work that needs doing